Aravaan: Plot

 The film is set in the 18th century and is about a group of people who steal from the wealthy to provide food and shelter for their tribe.
-Komboodhi (Pasupathy) is the leader of the gang and always succeeds and keeps his villagers meagerly fed.
+Komboodhi is the leader of the gang and always succeeds and keeps his villagers meagerly fed.
 One day, the general of their small kingdom visits Komboodhi's village and threatens to kill them all as one of them had single-handedly stolen the Queen's diamond necklace.
 Komboodhi refuses this as they rob only as a gang and makes a wager with the general.
 If the general gives their village the thief, the villagers would work for the palace for a year.
 On the other hand, if Komboodhi gives the general the Queen's necklace, the general must provide them with rice for two years.

-On the search, he meets the brave Varipuli (Aadhi) and identifies him as the lone thief.
+On the search, he meets the brave Varipuli and identifies him as the lone thief.
 He brings Varipuli to his village with the necklace, and the villagers get enough rice for two years.
 A bond develops between the two.
 Varipuli joins Komboodhi's gang, and they make many heists.
 Komboodhi's sister falls in love with Varipuli, and when Komboodhi asks for his identity, Varipuli bluntly refuses for the marriage and is housed from the village.

 The next day during a bullfight, Komboodhi is badly injured, and Varipuli tries to save him by becoming his replacement.
 When Komboodhi refuses as he is a wanderer and does not have any ancestry, Varipuli says that his mother was from Komboodhi's village and saves him.
 Suddenly, a few guards arrest Varipuli and take him to another village.

 Varipuli has a past.
 His real name is Chinna.
 He is a brave person who belongs to a village that does the palace and local security.
-One day, a youth named Thogaimayan (Bharath) from the neighbouring village is found dead in the middle of their village.
+One day, a youth named Thogaimayan from the neighbouring village is found dead in the middle of their village.
 A big fight erupts between the villages.
 The king of their kingdom intervenes and orders Chinna's village to give a young man of the same age as an offering to God as a penalty.